Investigative journalism in the public interest

 Mentoring, training and expert support to grantees.
 IJ4EU provides training, mentoring, legal counselling, editorial support, advocacy support and other practical support and guidance to grantees — especially freelancers — to enhance skills development and ensure the success of the individual projects and teams, and of the IJ4EU project overall.

-In 2022/23, IJ4EU will introduce public “Cross-Border Masterclasses”, to be held in the run-up to calls for grant applications.
-The free online workshops will help journalists of all experience levels develop ideas for cross-border stories and, where needed, find partners to collaborate with.
-In addition, the programme will offer grantees training in coping with online harassment as well as training in mitigating legal dangers.
+In the run-up to calls for grant applications, IJ4EU offers public “Cross-Border Masterclasses”.
+The free online workshops help journalists of all experience levels develop ideas for cross-border stories and, where needed, find partners to collaborate with.
+In addition, the programme offers grantees training in coping with online harassment as well as training in mitigating legal dangers.

 Networking.
-IJ4EU’s UNCOVERED Conference on European cross-border investigative journalism, organised by ECPMF, highlights the work done under the IJ4EU fund and serves as a platform to discuss issues and trends as well as challenges to collaborative cross-border investigative journalism.
-The first edition of the conference took place in January 2019 in Berlin and the second edition was held online in April 2021.
-The third edition took place in Berlin in April 2022.
-The next UNCOVERED Conference will take place in the autumn of 2023.
-Meanwhile, stipends will be available for grantees to attend Dataharvest: The European Investigative Journalism Conference in Mechelen, Belgium, in May 2023.
+IJ4EU’s Uncovered Conference on European cross-border investigative journalism, organised by ECPMF, highlights the work done under the IJ4EU fund and serves as a platform to discuss issues and trends as well as challenges to collaborative cross-border investigative journalism.
+The next Uncovered Conference will be in the autumn of 2024.
+Meanwhile, travel grants are available for grantees to attend Dataharvest: The European Investigative Journalism Conference in Mechelen, Belgium, in the late spring of 2024 and 2025.

 IJ4EU Impact Award.
 Launched in 2020, IJ4EU’s Impact Award incentivises and raises the profile of quality investigations through monetary prizes for cross-border investigative journalism.
 The prize is open to cross-border projects whether or not they were funded by IJ4EU.